Mutual Visibility in Graphs: Notation and preliminaries

-A subgraph $H$ of $G$ is said to be \emph{convex} if all shortest paths in $G$ between vertices of $H$ actually belong to $H$.
+A subgraph $H$ of $G=(V,E)$ is said to be \emph{convex} if all shortest paths in $G$ between vertices of $H$ actually belong to $H$.
 The \emph{convex hull} of a subset $V'$ of vertices – denoted \emph{\conv{V'}} – is defined as the smallest convex subgraph containing $V'$.
+The \emph{hull number} $h(G)$ is the minimum cardinality among the subsets $V'$ of $V$ with $\conv{V'} =G$.